Chart Color Schemes

 Ermington displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Ermington's dwelling structure, as per the latest Census, consisted of 60.5% houses and 39.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Ermington stood at 22.5%, with mortgaged dwellings at 33.9% and rented ones at 43.6%.
-The median monthly mortgage repayment was $2,600, above Sydney metro's average of $2,427.
-Median weekly rent in Ermington was $420, compared to Sydney metro's $470.
-Nationally, Ermington's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The latest Census data shows that in Ermington, 60.5% of dwellings were houses, with the remaining 39.4% being semi-detached homes, apartments, or other types of dwellings.
+In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
+Home ownership in Ermington stood at 22.5%, lower than Sydney's average, with mortgaged dwellings at 33.9% and rented ones at 43.6%.
+The median monthly mortgage repayment in Ermington was $2,600, higher than the Sydney average of $2,427.
+The median weekly rent figure in Ermington was $420, compared to Sydney's $470.
+Nationally, Ermington's mortgage repayments were significantly higher at $1,863 and rents were substantially above the national average of $375.

 Frequently Asked Questions - Housing